saeedm142002-byte/Supply-Chain/README.md

 ## 📌 Overview
 * This project presents a comprehensive analysis of a Supply Chain and Sales dataset with the goal of uncovering key insights related to business performance, operational efficiency, customer behavior, and regional trends.

-Despite achieving a **+4.5% year-over-year increase in total orders**, the company experienced a decline in both revenue quality and profit per order, indicating that growth is driven by volume rather than value.
+* Despite achieving a **+4.5% year-over-year increase in total orders**, the company experienced a decline in both revenue quality and profit per order, indicating that growth is driven by volume rather than value.

 ---

 ## 🎯 Business Problem
-Although the business is growing in terms of order volume, several underlying issues are negatively impacting overall performance.
-Revenue per order is declining, customer retention is weakening, and delivery delays are significantly high.
+* Although the business is growing in terms of order volume, several underlying issues are negatively impacting overall performance.
+Profit per order is declining, customer retention is weakening, and delivery delays are significantly high.

-This project aims to identify the root causes behind these challenges and provide actionable insights to improve profitability and customer experience.
+* This project aims to identify the root causes behind these challenges and provide actionable insights to improve profitability and customer experience.

+* Late deliveries account for 54.8% of total orders, highlighting a critical operational issue that requires immediate attention.

 ---